 - Working the night shift

 - Nonstop flights or traveling to a place with different time zone

 Melatonin is likely to be used by people who have trouble falling asleep, have very diverse work hours or jet lag.

 1. Melatonin Is A Sleeping Pill

-First things first, melatonin is NOT a sleeping pill, it’s just one of the many chemicals your body releases daily.
+One of the most common myths about melatonin is that melatonin is NOT a sleeping pill, it’s just one of the many chemicals your body releases daily.
 It doesn’t make your body fall asleep it just gives a signal to your brain that it’s time to sleep.
 Hence, melatonin supplements make it easier for you to sleep rather than forcing your body to fall asleep.

 2. Melatonin Is Addictive

-There are a lot of rumours that suggest that melatonin supplements are addictive.
+There are a lot of melatonin misconceptions that suggest that melatonin supplements are addictive.
 However, it is safe for adults in both short term and long term use, even when taken in high dosage.
 Studies have shown that it is also given to several medical and surgical patients, and has worked well without any signs of addiction.